Viral-Doshi/catan/README.md

 - Limited to ~200 concurrent players and ~50 active games
 - Server may experience slowdowns during high traffic

-**For uninterrupted gameplay**, consider deploying your own private instance using the instructions above.
+**For uninterrupted gameplay**, consider deploying your own private instance.
 Fork this repository and deploy to your own Vercel/Render accounts for a dedicated experience.

 ## 🛠️ Tech Stack